-- Projects that bring new businesses and industries to the City, or retains businesses that would otherwise leave the City. - Projects which include public improvements that serve the community as well as the proposed development, particularly improvements already envisioned in City development plans. - Projects where the Applicant either owns the project property or has an option to purchase such property, and condemnation will not be available as a tool for accomplishing the project. - Projects that will finance desirable public improvements, strengthening the employment and economic base of the City, increasing property values, reducing poverty, creating economic stability, upgrading older neighborhoods, and/or facilitating economic self-sufficiency. - Projects providing or retaining jobs with wages exceeding 120% of the Jackson County average wage. - Projects with PILOT's greater than or equal to those described in Section IV.
+- Projects that bring new businesses and industries to the City, or retain businesses that would otherwise leave the City. - Projects which include public improvements that serve the community as well as the proposed development, particularly improvements already envisioned in City development plans. - Projects where the Applicant either owns the project property or has an option to purchase such property.
+Condemnation will not be available as a tool for accomplishing the project. - Projects that will finance desirable public improvements, strengthen the employment and economic base of the City, increase property values, reduce poverty, create economic stability, upgrade older neighborhoods, and/or facilitate economic self-sufficiency. - Projects providing or retaining jobs with wages exceeding 120% of the Jackson County average wage. - Projects with PILOT's greater than or equal to those described in Section IV.
 A. 1.
 A.

-- (1) Application: Applicants that propose the use of any economic development incentive described in this policy shall submit a Financial Incentives Application & Worksheet provided in this Policy, or a substantially similar document. - (2) Review of Application: Initial review of an Application and other required submittals will be conducted by City staff, including input from appropriate City departments including the City Manager's Office, Finance & Administration, Community Development, Law and other departments as required (as well as the City's outside economic development consultants).
+- (1) Application: Applicants that propose abatement through Chapter 100 shall submit a Financial Incentives Application & Worksheet provided in this Policy, or a substantially similar document. - (2) Review of Application: Initial review of an Application and other required submittals will be conducted by City staff, including input from appropriate City departments including the City Manager's Office, Finance & Administration, Community Development, Law and other departments as required (as well as the City's outside economic development consultants).
 The scope of the initial review is intended to determine whether the Application substantially meets the requirements of this Policy and Missouri law, generally is an appropriate request for economic development assistance, and the extent to which it earns "Most Favored" designation as detailed in this Policy.